Lyndallh/she_codes_news/README.md

 - 'other news'
 - 'contrubitions' (news and comments) by author

-Registered users who are logged in can ineract by
+Registered users who are logged in can interact by
 - making contributions (news storys and comments)
 - view their personal profile information including a history of their contributions